Zjevení

-Zjevení (English title: "Revelation") is the debut album by Czech black metal band Root, released in December 1990 through now-defunct record label Zeras.
+Zjevení ("Revelation") is the debut album by Czech black metal band Root, released in December 1990 through now-defunct record label Zeras.
 It is noticeably the only full-length album by the band to feature songs with lyrics in Czech, and is regarded for shaping the sonority of the early Czech black metal scene of the late 1980s/early to mid-1990s.

 The album's cover art and photography was responsible by František "Franta" Štorm, a long-time friend of Root's frontman Big Boss and founding member of yet another influential Czech black metal band, Master's Hammer.
 He also collaborated with Root on the cover art of their single "7 černých jezdců/666".

 The album was re-issued in CD format in 1991 with a different cover art (also by Franta Štorm) and the bonus track "Hřbitov".
 A music video was made for it.

 Sheer Records, another now-defunct Czech label, distributed the album outside the Czech Republic, re-releasing it in 1999 with its title translated into English as The Revelation.
 The track list also comes with English titles, and is slightly different than the original Zeras one ("Hřbitov" becomes track 8 while "Cesta zkázy" becomes track 12).
 Sheer's version is currently out of print and very rare to find, but in 2008 it was reprinted by Nuclear War Now!
 Productions.
 Both versions have different artworks.

 The lyrics to "Intro" were taken from the Tenth Enochian Key, as transcribed by Anton LaVey on the Satanic Bible and translated to Czech by Big Boss.